eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/swap_llm.md

 * <small>When choosing an LLM from a different provider, you will need to update your auth information accordingly.
-See the specific APU documentation for more details or check out our how to on [LLM Authentication](/docs/howto/llm_authentication).</small>
+See the specific APU documentation for more details or check out [How to Authenticate your LLM](/docs/howto/llm_authentication).</small>
 * <small>For more information on customizing components (including changing machine wide defaults), see [Customize Builtins](/docs/howto/customize_builtins).</small>

 ---